 I study entrepreneurs that are tackling global social and environmental challenges like poverty, climate change, and inequality.

 I am an Assistant Professor at the University of Oregon's School of Planning, Public Policy and Management.
-My research agenda focuses on the intersection of entrepreneurship and society, and follows two broad tracks: Social entrepreneurship (and related concepts like impact investing, venture philanthropy, and nonprofits) & entrepreneurial ecosystems (including policies and programs that support early-stage ventures).
-I include issues of equity, diversity, and inclusion throughout my research by focusing on traditionally marginalized entrepreneurs, underdeveloped regions, and challenging institutional environments.
+My research agenda focuses on the intersection of entrepreneurship and development, and examines multiple phenomena including social entrepreneurship, global philanthropy, international NGOs, and economic development.
+I include issues of equity, diversity, and inclusion throughout my research by focusing on traditionally marginalized entrepreneurs, underdeveloped regions and countries, and challenging institutional environments.

 I was previously Research Director of the Aspen Network of Development Entrepreneurs (ANDE), a policy program of the Aspen Institute, where I co-founded the Global Accelerator Learning Initiative.
 This unique public-private partnership has aggregated data from over 19,000 social ventures that applied to over 275 accelerator programs around the world.